caitlincradick/overlook/README.md

 </td><td valign="top" width="33%">

 ## PREVIEW OF APP
+- User is able to login with a unique username and password

 ## CHALLENGES AND WINS
 - The biggest challenge I faced was managing my time for this project, there was a lot to manage on my own without clearly written iterations like in past projects.
 Utilizing a project board/ checklist really helped me with this process.